 Montreal is a unique metropolis combining many cultures.
-The spoken language is French & English and although Montreal maybe French in Lifestyle & Cuisine, it has a big warm and friendly Canadian welcome for all visitors.
-The city is in the south of Canada's Quebec province, only 37 miles (60km) from the United States border and remains an important hub for North American trade.
+The spoken language is French & English, and although Montreal may be French in Lifestyle & Cuisine, it has a big warm and friendly Canadian welcome for all.
+The city is located south of Canada's Quebec province, only 37 miles (60km) from the US border and remains an important hub for North American trade.

-City Breaks: Montreal is a cosmopolitan city that has an appealing mix of old European charm and modernism.
+City Breaks and Attractions: Montreal is a cosmopolitan city with an appealing mix of old European charm and modernism.
 The city is renowned for its scenic beauty, vibrant nightlife, cafe society & international Jazz festival.
 Montreal is a truly dynamic city, combining an abundance of culture, museums, the arts and street festivals aplenty, making Montreal the perfect destination for a city break adventure.

 Expand headings for further information: